blueburningcoder/SudokuSolver/README.md

 # SudokuSolver
 out-of-fun try of a sudoku-solver and creator

-should create and solve Sudokus when finished.
-I try to not include the TGUI but I'm currently unnecessarily linking it, gonna fix it sometime soon ...
+Should be able to create as well as solve Sudokus when finished.

+Currently there's two versions, one in C++ and one in Rust (which is better already).
+The Rust version can not yet generate sudokus.
+Also there's no buttons to toggle the autosolving-property.